bztsrc/raspi3-tutorial/15_writesector/README.md

 of the sector hoping the table is shorter than 508 bytes.
 If this not the case for you, then change the COUNTER_SECTOR define to point to a surely unused sector on your SD card.

+I'd would like to say thanks to [@DamianOslebo](https://github.com/DamianOslebo) for thgroughful testing and spotting a bad constant in the command defines.

 Sd.h, sd.c
 ------------